Grid project Bassecourt – Mühleberg

 Overview

-In a normal supply situation, Greater Bern will receive an adequate supply of electricity even after the decommissioning of the Mühleberg nuclear power plant.
-In the event of short-term grid congestion, the Swissgrid grid control room can take various measures, such as switching operations or interventions in electricity generation (redispatch) or measures on the power market (NTC adjustments), to respond to the situation and ensure grid stability.
-Swissgrid needs the 380-kV connection between Bassecourt and Mühleberg to ensure the security of supply in the medium term.
+In a normal supply situation, Greater Bern receives an adequate supply of electricity, even after the decommissioning of the Mühleberg nuclear power station.
+In the event of short-term grid congestion, the Swissgrid grid control room can take various measures, such as switching operations or interventions in electricity generation (redispatching) or measures on the power market (NTC adjustments), to respond to the situation and ensure grid stability.
+Swissgrid needed the 380-kV connection between Bassecourt and Mühleberg to ensure security of supply in the medium-term.
+Swissgrid has reached another milestone following the completion of this project from the «Strategic Grid 2025».
+However, the further modernisation of the transmission system must be implemented rapidly in order to increase grid security and security of supply in Switzerland in the long term.

 Project

-The line will be modernised along the existing pylons and will not change the landscape.
-In total, construction work is planned on 56 of 142 pylons as well as on the guyed gantries of the two substations in Pieterlen and Bassecourt: individual pylon foundations will be reinforced, double anchor chains will be installed, or the cable winch tension will be increased.
-The future operation at 380 kilovolts will result in an increase in noise emissions that will be hardly noticeable.
+The line was modernised along the existing pylons, and the landscape has not changed.
+In total, Swissgrid carried out work on 56 of the 142 pylons and on the guyed gantries of the two substations in Pieterlen and Bassecourt: individual pylon foundations were reinforced, twin tension strings were installed, or the cable winch tension was increased.
+The operation at 380 kilovolts has resulted in an increase in noise emissions that is hardly noticeable.

-Swissgrid is investing approximately 17 million Swiss francs in the modernisation of the Bassecourt – Mühleberg line.
-The voltage increase project is part of the «Strategic Grid 2025», Swissgrid’s long-term grid planning.
+Swissgrid invested approximately 17 million Swiss francs in the modernisation of the Bassecourt – Mühleberg line.
+The project is part of the «Strategic Grid 2025», Swissgrid’s long-term grid planning.

 Schedule